Zotye T600

-The Zotye T600 is a mid-size CUV produced by Zotye Auto.
+The Zotye T600 is a compact crossover SUV produced by Zotye Auto.

 Overview

 The production car debuted in December 2013.
 Pricing of the T600 ranges from 79,800 yuan to 98,800 yuan.
 The Zotye T600 is controversial in terms of styling as the styling of the body heavily resembles the Audi Q5, with the front DRG inspired by the Volkswagen Touareg.
 Initial launch only made the 1.5L turbocharged petrol engine I4 available, and the 2.0L turbocharged petrol engine I4 was only available starting from 2015.

 2018 facelift

 As of 2018, all other T600 variants were discontinued with only the T600 Coupe model remains to be on sale with the name changing to simply T600 and the front and rear end redesigned to adopt to the rest of the Zotye crossover family.
-An updated T600 with 1.6L turbo engine mated to 6-speed automatic is planned to be the first Zotye vehicle to be sold in the United States, from 2020.
+An updated T600 with 1.6L turbo engine mated to 6-speed automatic was planned to be the first Zotye vehicle to be sold in the United States, from 2020.